UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Utility TypeWho Usually Provides ItHow to Find Your ProviderEco / Budget Tip

-ElectricityGeorgia Power, EMCs, or Municipal SystemsCheck the meter, search your zipcode, or ask your landlord/realtorSign up for “Green Energy” riders if available
+ElectricityGeorgia Power, EMCs, or Municipal SystemsCheck the meter, search your zip code, or ask your landlord/realtorSign up for “Green Energy” riders if available

 Water/SewerCity or County DepartmentSearch “[City] Water Dept” online or search your zip codeCheck for leaks immediately upon move-in